basler/pylon-ros-camera/README.rst

    :width: 130 %
    :align: center

-This package offers many functions of the Basler-PylonAPI inside the ROS-Framwork.
+This package offers many functions of the Basler pylon API inside the ROS-Framwork.

 The package supports Baslers USB 3.0, GigE as well as the DART cameras.

 Images can continuously be published over *\/image\_raw* or the *\/image\_rect* topic.
 The latter just in case the intrinsic calibration matrices are provided through the **camera_info_url** parameter.

 The camera-characteristic parameter such as hight, width, projection matrices and camera_frame were published over the *\/camera\_info* topic.